liufengyun/scala3-plugin-example/README.md

-# Scala 3 Instrumentation
+# Scala 3 Compiler Plugin Example

-A Scala 3 compiler plugin for instrumentation.
+A Scala 3 compiler plugin to count the most frequently called methods in a program.

 ## Usage